WildlandsStudies_Website_Select-38.png

 We rise to the challenge.

 Our programs occur entirely in the field, and while there is time for solitude and relaxation, they are not vacations.
 Fieldwork sometimes means long days and uphill trails in not always ideal weather.
 At times, research can be frustrating, repetitious, or just plain hard work.
-It is also a rare and fascinating opportunity to explore our wildlands firsthand, while striving toward shared goals with experienced instructors and new friends.
+But it’s also deeply rewarding.
+Students face these challenges together, building resilience, confidence, and a lasting bond with the land and each other.

 WS We Manage Risk Peru Amazon River study (1).jpg